 Happy International Dog Day: Give Your Dog a Massage!

-Did you know dog massage is actually a thing?
 In 2016, a controversial study was conducted and its findings caused dog lovers everywhere to become very upset.
 The study was undertaken by a retired college professor and through his non-peer-reviewed data, he came to the conclusion that our beloved dogs don’t enjoy our physical affection.
 According to this lone researcher, our four-legged friends don’t want us to hug them, pet them, or even rub their bellies.
 They just tolerate these displays of affection to keep us humans happy, says the non-peer-reviewed scientific study.